Kenmare | Arts Festival | 2026

 All four projects will result in printed anthologies, launched publicly during Kenmare Arts Festival 2026, with readings, discussions, and awards events taking place at the Carnegie Arts Centre.

-A prize fund will be awarded across the literary events, with full details to be announced following confirmation of sponsorship.
+A prize fund will be awarded across some of the literary events, with full details to be announced following confirmation of sponsorship.